dkarter/CCProcessing-Ruby/README.md

 CCProcessing
 ============

-CCProcApp is a Demo App build for the interview process for Braintree
+CCProcApp is a demo app build for the Braintree interview process

 ## Usage Instructions
-To use open a terminal window on your Mac OSX.
+To use open a terminal window on your Mac OS X or Linux.

 ### Install
 Extract the files from the supplied zip file, keeping the directory structure intact.
 Navigate to the program directory and enter the following: